alix-tz/escriptorium-documentation/docs/walkthrough_import.md

 - Specify a name for the transcription extracted from the XML files.
 This name will appear in the list of transcription versions available for the document. <!-- todo: add link to the subsection about transcription version -->
 - Check the "override" option, which will have the existing segmentation removed and replaced with the imported segmentation.
 If unchecked, the segmentation imported from XML files will be added to the existing segmentation.
-- Select the file (one at a time) to import from the file browser.
-This file can be a single ALTO XML or PAGE XML file, as well as a ZIP file containing several XML files.
+- Select the file to import from the file browser.
+This file can be either a single ALTO XML or PAGE XML file, or a ZIP file containing several XML files for batch import.

 ![image: Demonstration of importing a transcription from a series of XML files](img/import/import_xml.gif "Importing segmentation and transcription from XML files")

 !!!
-Note
-    It is not necessary to select the pages which will be affected by the segmentation import: the mapping is automatically calculated based on the image file name and the information contained in the XML files.

-!!!
-Warning "Knwon bug"
+Warning "Known bug"
     If you delete a transcription version <!-- todo: add link to transcription versions --> named "A" and try to import a transcription from an XML file naming it "A" as well, then the new transcription version will not be created: you need to use another name.

 !!!
 Tip
-    When importing XML files generated with other tools such as Transkribus, it can be usefull to run a segmentation task targetting only the line masks <!-- todo: add link to mask recalculation --> or to preprocess the file with a tool such as [LSS](https://github.com/ponteineptique/lss).[^lss]
+    When importing XML files generated with other tools such as [Transkribus](https://readcoop.eu/transkribus/), it can be useful to run a segmentation task targeting only the line masks <!-- todo: add link to mask recalculation --> or to preprocess the file with a tool such as [LSS](https://github.com/ponteineptique/lss).[^lss]

 [^lss]: Layout Segmentation Simplifier.